clojurewerkz/legacy-blog/source/_posts/2013-06-15-how-we-document-our-projects-with-clojurewerkz-docslate.markdown

 ## A Bit of History

-Before there was ClojureWerkz, Myself and Alex were fairly active in the open source community.
+Before there was ClojureWerkz, myself and Alex were fairly active in the open source community.
 I maintain several RabbitMQ clients and needed a new documentation site for [one of them](http://rubyamqp.info).